Erminio Macario: Life and career

-Macario made his film debut in 1933 with Aria di paese but the success came just six years later with two comedy films directed by Mario Mattoli and co-written by a young Federico Fellini, Imputato alzatevi! and Lo vedi come sei... lo vedi come sei?.
-After a series of successful comedies directed by Carlo Borghesio since the early fifties Macario appeared in short characterizations in anthology films and was sidekick of Totò in a number of films.
-Starting from mid-sixties he finally dedicated to television and theater.
+Macario made his film debut in 1933 with Aria di paese, but the success came just six years later with two comedy films directed by Mario Mattoli and co-written by a young Federico Fellini, Imputato alzatevi! and Lo vedi come sei... lo vedi come sei?.
+After a series of successful comedies directed by Carlo Borghesio since the early fifties, Macario appeared in short characterizations in anthology films and was sidekick of Totò in a number of films.
+Starting from the mid-sixties he finally dedicated himself to television and theatre.

-His comical style was referred as a mixture between Chaplin's Charlot and Marx Brothers.
+His comical style was referred to as a mixture between Chaplin's Charlot and Marx Brothers.